ravenastru/Rainbow-Warrior-Manual-/README.md

 I. The Cosmic Kinship: Sun, Moon, and Earth
 The primary family relationship dictates our core consciousness and emotional life.
 The solar system is the objective map of the soul, and its continuous motion is the Cosmic Clock that governs the Eternal Now.

-• The Grandfather / Father (The Sun, White): The ultimate source of Light and the pure Higher Self.
+• The HigherSelf / Father (The Sun ): The ultimate source of Light and the pure Higher Self.
 It is the central engine of the Cosmic Clock and the constant, unwavering principle of Resonance and Divine Wisdom.

-• The Grandmother / Earth (The Subconscious): The physical foundation and repository of all planetary memory.
+• The Subconscious / Mother (The Earth): The physical foundation and repository of all planetary memory.
 Earth represents Nurturing and Stability, anchoring our material existence, from which all life emerges.

-• The Child (Humanity / The Moon): We are the emotional self, tasked with integrating and reflecting the light of the Father while revolving around the Mother.
+• The Consciousness / Child (Humanity / The Moon): We are the emotional/mental self, tasked with integrating and reflecting the light of the Father while revolving around the Mother.
 We are learning who Mum and Dad are, and our current journey is the process of Earning the lessons of integration and alignment.

 II.
 The Planetary Spectrum: Systems of Human Embodiment The body is the living testament to the soul's success in following the Protocol.
 Each planetary frequency governs a major human system.
 System imbalance (Discord) is the body signaling a state of failure to Earn the lesson; systemic harmony (Resonance) is perfect health.